ctkelley/MultiPrecisionArrays.jl/README.md

 Nothing is in final form and I am changing the API, internal structures, exported functions/structs and all kinds of other stuff frequently.
 When/if I register this and announce it, then it will be time for complaints and offers to collaborate.

-This is the start of a package to support multiprecision arrays.
-This is for my own research right now.

 ## Readme Contents:
 - [Algorithms](#What-is-iterative-refinement?)